smarttransit-ai/transit-occupancy-analysis/app/analysis/readme.md

 ## Main Files

 We performed two different data prepartions.
 One for the bus stop level analysis, and another one for the trip analysis.
 We modeled transportation demand at the bus stop level by using board counts, and maximum occupancy -grouped by date and hour- for the trip analysis.
-In both cases, we stored the data based on the following hierarchical structures.
-The following figure shows the data structure for the board count data:
+In both cases, we stored the data based on the hierarchical structures given by the route, direction, and bus stop or trip ID.
+The following figure shows the data structure for the board count data and models:

 <figure class = "image">
  <img src="Pictures/data_structure_routes.png" align="center" width="450" height="350" caption="Data Structure."/>
 </figure>

-Similarly,
+The following figure shows the hierarchical structure for the maximum occupancy data and models:

 #### Bus Stop Level